r0bis/GCData_R0BIS/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-For the run_analysis.R script to work it is necessary that it should contain a subdirectory named dat where you have unzipped the downloaded dataset, preserving the dataset directory structure.
+For the run_analysis.R script to work it is necessary that it should contain a subdirectory named 'data' where you have unzipped the downloaded dataset, preserving the dataset directory structure.

 Dataset structure for your reference